2/6/2025

 Tom Wilson

-Greg, let me, the pricing was complicated, so I'm gonna let Mario do that one.
-But I would make one point on the retention part.
+Greg, the pricing was complicated, so I'm going to let Mario do that one.
+But I would make one point. on the retention part.
 I think having branded agents who work exclusively with you is the best channel to be able to do what we're talking about.
-So we raised some people's prices 30, 40%.
+So we've raised some people's prices 30%, 40%.
 We had to do it quickly because we were losing money.
 Now we can go back in and help them get the absolute right coverage.
-That could be deductibles, it could be coverage limits, it could be using telematics, it could be paying differently.
+That could be deductibles.
+It could be coverage limits.
+It could be using telematics.
+It could be paying differently.
 So there's lots of different ways we can help them do that.
 And that would be very difficult to do through an independent agent channel.
 It would be harder to do with a direct channel because you don't have the skills and capabilities built in your call centers to necessarily do that.
-Our agents, the all-state agents, are used to doing this all the time.
-They certainly did it when we were raising rates.
-But now Mario has a new program going on, which is SAVE Program, which has specific goals and numbers.
+Our agents, the Allstate agents, are used to doing this all the time.
+They certainly did it when we were raising rates, but now Mario has a new program going on, which is Save Program Day, which has specific goals and numbers.
 We are not planning on changing agent count.
-Mario, do you wanna talk about competitive positioning?
+Mario, do you want to talk about competitive position and

 speaker

-Yeah, thanks, Greg.
+Yeah, thanks Greg.
 The uncompetitive position, I'd say a couple things.
-First, when you look at the ramp up in new business over the course of the year, and we made a comment that we're growing in 31 states currently, I think that's indicative of having competitive prices and being able to fully leverage the marketing investment that we're making.
+First, when you look at the ramp up in new business over the course of the year, and we made a comment that we're growing in 31 states currently.
+I think that's indicative of having competitive prices and being able to fully leverage the marketing investment that we're making.
 It is a complicated question.
-It's hard to answer it on a national basis because obviously we compete market by market, state by state, and we're constantly looking at our competitive position and making tweaks to the tiers within our pricing plan to adjust prices when we think it's appropriate, to adjust prices.
-The good news is we've achieved target margins, so we're comfortable with where our rate level is currently.
-And we would expect that we would need to take less price going forward.
-But when you look at our new business trends, we feel good about competitive prices.
+It's hard to answer it on a national basis because, obviously, we compete market by market, state by state, and we're constantly looking at our competitive position and making tweaks to the market tiers within our pricing plan to adjust prices when we think it's appropriate to adjust prices.
+The good news is we've achieved target margins, so we're comfortable with where our rate level is currently, and we would expect that we would need to take less price going forward.
+But When you look at our new business trends, we feel good about competitive prices.
 We've taken a lot of cost out of the system over the past several years, as Tom mentioned earlier, which is helpful.
-We're gonna continue to pull that lever going forward.
-But we think we're priced competitively and we have the broad distribution capabilities to continue to grow in the auto space.
-The only other point I'd make on your second question about the proactively contacting customers and agency compensation, a meaningful portion of agent compensation currently relates to renewal.
+We're going to continue to pull that lever going forward.
+But we think we're priced competitively, and we have the broad distribution capabilities to continue to grow in the auto space.
+The only other point I'd make on your second question about the proactively contacting customers and agency compensation, A meaningful portion of agent compensation currently relates to renewal.
 So they've got a strong economic vested interest in retaining as many customers as they possibly can.
 And as Tom mentioned, they've been doing that.
-This is a way through the SAVE program where we're gonna really scale it and do it much more broadly to help drive retention proactively versus just relying on less instability in the market from rate increases.
+This is a way through the SAVE program where we're going to really scale it and do it much more broadly to help drive retention proactively versus just relying on less instability in the market from rate increases.

 speaker